marko7460/acme-foundation/README.md

 3. [Terraform Cloud Account](https://app.terraform.io) with terraform organization and superadmin rights.

 ## 1 - Presetup
-1. Clone this repo to your GitHub account
+1. Fork this repo to your GitHub account
 2. Go to Terraform Cloud and set up the GitHub provider following these instructions: https://developer.hashicorp.com/terraform/tutorials/cloud/github-oauth
 3. Go to https://console.cloud.google.com/ and set up the superadmin user with the following roles granted on the organization level(!!!This repo assumes that the operator deploying this account is the user logged into GCP console.